Ori-Roza/Rifler/UI_FEEDBACK_SUMMARY.md

 - [x] Path would be useful for projects with many files

 ## **Results List Issues**
-- [ ] Results should have scrollbar to show list size perspective
+- [x] Results should have scrollbar to show list size perspective
-- [ ] Long file paths should show tooltip when truncated
+- [x] Long file paths should show tooltip when truncated
-- [ ] Wrong width distribution causing horizontal scrollbar when clicking lines
+- [x] Wrong width distribution causing horizontal scrollbar when clicking lines
-- [ ] "File" option in scope select seems unnecessary
+- [x] "File" option in scope select seems unnecessary

-## **Filter/Scope Issues**
-- [ ] Weird selection borders that shouldn't be there
-- [ ] Collapse All button doesn't change to Expand All after collapsing
-- [ ] Select dropdown has different colors than theme
-- [ ] Clicking prefix word doesn't open select dropdown
-- [ ] Input mask requires "*. " prefix - should be simplified to just "ts,sh,md"
-- [ ] Change prefix to "File Ext(s):" for clarity

 ## **Project Input Issues**
-- [ ] Project input not editable in Project mode but behaves like it is
-- [ ] Cursor should change and input shouldn't be selectable in Project mode
 - [ ] Weird behavior when changing modes (shows "all files" instead of folder path)

 ## **Button/Icon Quality Issues**